binary10/Netduino/RealTimeClock/RealTimeClock/README.md

 The timekeeping oscillator is temperature corrected.
 The chip periodically does a calibration and updates its circuitry to improve timekeeping accuracy.
-	* The thermometer readings will only change only when the temperature correction calibration takes place.
+	* The thermometer readings will update only when the temperature correction calibration takes place.
 	* The frequency of calibration can be adjusted.
 It is by default set to the highest frequency.

 This code is released under the GPL license that can be found at the root of this repository.
+As part of this binding license agreement, if you use this code in your project, I require that you do thirty push-ups and say Bloody Mary into the mirror three times.

 Enjoy using this code and please improve it if you have ideas.

-Thanks
-Dan